elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/event-loop-microtasks-macrotasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If the Call Stack isn't empty when the Message Queue has tasks, those tasks wait.
-The Event Loop only pushes tasks from the Message Queue to the Call Stack when it's empty.
+  <div><strong>Interview Response:</strong> If the call stack is not empty when the message queue has tasks, those tasks wait.
+The event loop only pushes tasks from the queue to the stack when the stack is empty.
   </div>
   </div>
 </details>